-NOTE 9.
+NOTE 8.
 HOTEL/MOTEL LODGING TAX

 The City has levied an occupancy tax of 5% for the rent of a guest room at a hotel or motel in the City as authorized by the Official Code of Georgia Annotated (O.C.G.A.) §48-13-51(a)(3).
-For the six months ended December 31, 2017, the City collected 275,412 in hotel/motel tax revenues.
-Of this amount, \$110,159, or 40%, was used for the promotion of tourism in accordance with the provisions of O.C.G.A §48-13-51(a)(3).
+For the year ended December 31, 2018, the City collected \$591,162 in hotel/motel tax revenues.
+Of this amount, \$231,285, or 39%, was used for the promotion of tourism in accordance with the provisions of O.C.G.A §48-13-51(a)(3).

 NOTE 9.
-MOTOR VEHICLE EXCISE TAX
+AUTO RENTAL EXCISE TAX

 The City has levied an excise tax on the rental of motor vehicles.
 The Official Code of Georgia Annotated §48-13-93 requires that all motor vehicle excise taxes be expended or obligated contractually, in accordance with the City's ordinance, for the acquisition, construction, renovating, improving, maintenance and equipping of pedestrian walkways, installation of traffic lights, and street lights associated with public safety facilities or public improvements for sports and recreational facilities.
-During the period ended December 31, 2017, the City received \$7,356 in motor vehicle excise taxes.
-Of this amount, \$7,356, or 100%, was used for these purposes.
+During the year ended December 31, 2018, the City accrued \$2,803 in motor vehicle excise taxes revenues.
+Of this amount, \$2,803, or 100%, was restricted for use for these purposes.